Paubox/paubox_ruby/README.md

 <img src="https://avatars.githubusercontent.com/u/22528478?s=200&v=4" alt="Paubox" width="150px">

 # Paubox Gem
-This is gem for the Paubox Email API.

 This is the official Ruby wrapper for the Paubox Email API.
 The Paubox Email API allows your application to send secure, HIPAA compliant email via Paubox and track deliveries and opens.

 It extends the [Ruby Mail Library](https://github.com/mikel/mail) for seamless integration in your existing Ruby application.
 The API wrapper also allows you to construct and send messages directly without the Ruby Mail Library.